(*Inspired by this shot of a famous abandoned ranch near the Grand Tetons)

 There’s an old ranch down the road

-A sometimes refuge from the snow
+A sometimes-refuge from the snow

 Feel its soft-hard shrubs